vermont42/ProgrammaticLayout/README.md

 * Relatedly, because most iOS-UI sample code demonstrates use of IB, not PL, initial use of PL sometimes requires more research.
 For example, when the [author](https://twitter.com/vermont42) of this tutorial (the Author) was adding a scroll view to his PL-based app, [Conjugar](), he had a 🐻 of a time setting up the constraints and ownership graph so that the scroll view functioned properly because, in part, of the dearth of PL sample code on the Internet.

 Proponents of PL cite, _inter alia_, the following disadvantages of IB:
-* Using IB does mean less Objective-C or Swift code, but IB does use "code" in the form of an undocumented, arguably inscrutable XML file.
+* Using IB result in less Objective-C or Swift code, but IB does use "code" in the form of an undocumented, arguably inscrutable XML file.
 In one production iOS [app](https://github.com/vermont42/RaceRunner), this [file](https://github.com/vermont42/RaceRunner/blob/master/RaceRunner/Main.storyboard) is 2503 lines long.
 * IB's XML format is subject to change between Xcode versions.
 Changes in format can cause warnings that the developer has to fix.
-[Two](https://itunes.apple.com/us/app/immigration/id777319358) [apps](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) developed by this tutorial's author experienced these warnings, examples of which appear in the following screenshot.
+[Two](https://itunes.apple.com/us/app/immigration/id777319358) [apps](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) developed by the Author experienced these warnings, examples of which appear in the following screenshot.

 ![Warnings](images/warnings.jpg "Warnings Caused by XIB-Format Change")

 * Because the IB file format is not backwards-compatible, old storyboards and XIBs cannot even be opened in newer versions of Xcode, a situation described [here](http://www.lapcatsoftware.com/articles/working-without-a-nib-part-11.html).
 UIs created in IB are, in that sense, ticking time-bombs.
 As Swift evolves, old PL code may not compile, but it can always be opened in Xcode and grokked by the developer.
 * IB hides implementation details from the iOS-development-learner.
 For example, an IB learner learning about tab bars might learn to click a view controller in the storyboard and click Editor -> Embed In -> Tab Bar Controller.
 The learner might not realize that a `UITabBarController` gets instantiated at runtime.
 A PL learner learning about tab bars can't avoid instantiating `UITabBarController` explicitly.
-The PL approach therefore fosters deeper understanding of UIKit.
+The PL approach therefore fosters deeper understanding of `UIKit`.
-* By requiring the developer to set, by hand, the value of every color, font, padding, and constraint constant, the IB approach violates the [DRY](http://deviq.com/don-t-repeat-yourself/) principle.
+* By requiring the developer to set, by hand, the value of every color, font, padding, and constraint, the IB approach violates the [DRY](http://deviq.com/don-t-repeat-yourself/) principle.
 Global changes to colors, fonts, paddings, and constraint constants are tedious and error-prone.
 With the PL approach, these values are set once in code and are easy to change globally.
 * As in [quantum theory](https://www.sciencedaily.com/releases/1998/02/980227055013.htm), the act of observing a storyboard or XIB affects its reality.
 That is to say, opening a storyboard or XIB in IB "dirties" the underlying file, a change picked up by source control unless discarded.
 In a world where reviewers of pull requests rightfully expect every commit in a pull request to reflect developer intent, these no-op changes are problematic.
 * Finally, the inscrutable nature of XIB and storyboard files makes resolving merge conflicts in a team environment challenging.
-Admittedly, these conflicts can be minimized, but not eliminated, by putting each view controller in its own storyboard.
+Admittedly, these conflicts can be minimized, but not eliminated, by putting each `UIViewController`'s visual representation in its own storyboard.

 ### Tutorial

 This tutorial takes no position as to whether PL or IB is the better approach.
 But because of PL's many benefits, this tutorial _does_ argue that developers who know only IB would benefit from learning PL.
 A desire to facilitate this learning prompted this tutorial, which begins after the following disclaimer: The tutorial assumes working knowledge of iOS development with IB and, in particular, Auto Layout.
-Readers not in possession of that knowledge might find helpful [CS193P](https://www.youtube.com/watch?v=71pyOB4TPRE), which was the tutorial's author's entrée to iOS development.
+Readers not in possession of that knowledge might find helpful [CS193P](https://www.youtube.com/watch?v=71pyOB4TPRE), which was the Author's entrée to iOS development.

 1\.
 Clone, build, and run the [starter project](https://github.com/vermont42/CatBreedsIB).
 Explore cat breeds.

 2\.
 Poke around the code and storyboard.
 The app is intended to be simple enough to grok without much effort but complicated enough to demonstrate various PL techniques.
 Here are some comments on the implementation.

-* There is no way to edit attributed strings in IB, so the app uses a sort of Markdown-lite that allows different formatting for headings, subheadings, and URLs.
+* There is no way to edit attributed strings in IB, so for the credits screen, the app uses a sort of Markdown-lite that allows different formatting for headings and subheadings.
 See `StringExtensions.swift` and `Credits.swift` for implementation and use, respectively.
 This technique, developed for [RaceRunner](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) and used by [Conjugar](https://itunes.apple.com/us/app/conjugar/id1236500467), works well in this and other simple use cases despite not providing the full power of Markdown.
-* There is, [on information and belief](https://dictionary.law.com/Default.aspx?selected=954), no way to set tab- or navigation-bar fonts in IB, so the app uses an app-delegate-initiated approach from StackOverflow.
+* There is, [on information and belief](https://dictionary.law.com/Default.aspx?selected=954), no way to set tab- or navigation-bar fonts in IB, so the app uses an app-delegate-initiated approach.
 * App-and-button icons are from [The Noun Project](https://thenounproject.com).
 Consider using this website if you need professional-grade icons but do not have the skill to make them or the budget to commission them.
 * The app's color palette is from [Coolors](https://coolors.co).
 The Author is not an artist, so he uses this website for suggestions of harmonious color palettes.